 TIP PROJECT EVALUATION CRITERIA Priority Measure Points System Maintenance Project maintains or improves an existing roadway, highway, or transit operation.
 System Efficiency Project improves the efficiency of the regional transportation system.
 10 Environmental Quality Project decreases pollution (air, water, noise, etc.).
 Project improves the quality of life for the user and/or community.
 10 Mobility Options Project contains transit enhancements, bike accommodations, or pedestrian accommodations.
 Project improves or enhances the movement of freight.
-Adverse or positive effects the project may have on the transportation of the disadvantaged, including minorities, elderly, and disabled residents. (-10 to +5 points for this item) Regional Approach Project supports regional planning, future land uses, and economic development initiatives.
+Adverse or positive effects the project may have on the transportation of the disadvantaged, including minorities, elderly, and disabled residents. (-10 to +5 points for this item) Regional Approach h Project supports regional planning, future land uses, and economic 15 development initiatives.
 Safety Project improves safety for all users.
 Site of project is considered a high incident location.
-Security Project addresses or improves the security of the transportation 1 system and its users.
-Financial Investments Local match for this project is currently available.
-5 ADDITIONAL PROJECT REQUIREMENTS Performance Measures The TIP must link investment priorities to the Long Range Transportation Plan and adopted Performance Measures (PMs).
-Project sponsor must indicate the Performance Measures for which the project will provide a benefit and provide additional information about the project's impact on the selected PMs.
-Every city and county with fifty (50) employees or more must have an ADA Transition Plan and Self-Evaluation in order to receive Federal TransportationADA Transition PlanFunds.
-By the end of 2019, FHWA will require all Transition Plans be completed.
-Project sponsors are required to document their Transition Plan status with any application for funding. oortation
+Security Project addresses or improves the security of the transportation system and its users.
+Financial Investments nts Local match for this project is currently available.
+5 ADDITIONAL PROJECT REQUIREMENTS Performance Measures Performance Measures for which the project will provide a benefit and ADA Transition Plan Every city and county with fifty (50) employees or more must have an ADA Transition Plan and Self-Evaluation in order to receive Federal Transportation Funds.
+FHWA required all Transition Plans be completed by the end of 2019.
+Project sponsors are required to document their Transition Plan status with any application for funding.

 The projects eligible for inclusion in the TIP range from new construction and capital improvements for highways, transit, bicycle and pedestrian facilities, intercity transportation, to operational and safety improvements.
-Consideration is also given to the Tri-Cities Region Coordinated Public Transit - Human Services Transportation Plan, Americans with Disabilities Act (ADA) Transition Plans, the Kingsport MTPO Unified Planning Work Program (UPWP), Strategic Highway Safety Plans (SHSP) for Tennessee and Virginia, TDOT's Three Year Comprehensive Multimodal Program of Projects, as well as other corridor studies, subarea plans, and modal plans, such as the Kingsport Regional Bicycle and Pedestrian Plan.
+Consideration is also given to the Tri-Cities Region Coordinated Public Transit - Human Services Transportation Plan, Americans with Disabilities Act (ADA) Transition Plans, the Kingsport MTPO Unified Planning Work Program (UPWP), Strategic Highway Safety Plans (SHSP) for Tennessee and Virginia, TDOT's Three Year Comprehensive Multimodal Program of Projects, as well as other corridor studies, subarea plans, and modal plans, such as the Kingsport MTPO Regional Bicycle and Pedestrian Plan.